gangdong/gangdong.github.io/_posts/2018-10-03-Web-liquid-grammar.markdown

 + Nil
 + Array

-Actually, except Nil (Nil type represents a null object.), others you can find the same type at other language (for example C), the usage is quite similar.
+Actually, except Nil (Nil type represents a null object.), others you can find the same type in other languages (for example C), the usage is quite similar.

 ## Liquid in Jekyll